 Capitol Theatre in located in Westchester County (and Avenue), near the border with Connecticut.
-However, it is an easy & fast ride up from the city on Metro-North (and only a block-and-a-half from the train station), especially as concerts usually happen right after rush hour, when there are numerous trains running near-direct to Port Chester (usually with just a prior stop in Rye) for people heading home from work.
-Getting back is not as easy, as trains run roughly on the hour until about 1:00 AM (there is a bar to wait in right there, underneath the tracks, but it’s a sketchy dive…).
+However, it is often an easy & fast ride up from the city on Metro-North (and only a block-and-a-half from the train station), especially as concerts usually happen right after rush hour, when there are numerous trains running near-direct to Port Chester (usually with just a prior stop in Rye) for people heading home from work.
+However, that does not apply on the weekend, or other off-peak times, and getting back is not as easy, as trains run roughly on the hour until about 1:00 AM (usually the act ends with enough time to catch the train just after 11:00 PM).
 However, that distance from the city does mean that artists may perform both at Capitol Theatre and a venue in the city proper on a tour – if you don’t get a ticket to the city show, can catch them there (akin to New Jersey’s Wellmont Theatre and Long Island’s Paramount Theatre).

-The venue itself is a converted old-timey movie theater, with a large open area in the front and some raised seating in the back (akin to Gramercy Theatre), but also with a balcony.
-There are also some chairs placed in rows near the back of the large open area – more or less depending on the artist.
-There is a bar in the back and smaller ones closer to the front on both sides, though the price for drinks are disappointingly not any less than in the city.
+The venue itself is a converted old-timey movie theater, with a large open area in the front, but also with a balcony.
+There are also some chairs near the back house-right, but they are for ADA (making them kind of the handicapped parking spot mirage of the place, and a bit questionable since there is already a seated balcony).
+There is a bar in the back and smaller ones near the back sides, though the price for drinks are disappointingly not any less than at an expensive city theatre.
 While a bit cavernous, the sound is good, and the lighting largely depends on the artist (if they bring a light show of their own, it will work out well).

-It is still questionable whether the new Capitol Theatre will make it as a venue, so far from the city, so deep in the suburbs.
-How much do people in Westchester want to see shows?
-How much money can you make selling drinks to a crowd that mostly drove there (the financial precariousness is probably why the drink prices aren’t less than in the city…)?
-How willing will people from the city be to head up there (and back down afterwards?)?
-How many & how many big acts will play there?
-But while it is around, it’s a nice place to catch a show – even one you might otherwise have missed – as long as you can make it there & back.
+It was questionable whether the new Capitol Theatre would make it as a venue, so far from the city, so deep in the suburbs.
+Yet is seems that enough people in Westchester want to see shows, combined with city-dwellers coming up.
+And it has been able to book big acts that would, or even are, playing bigger places in the city.
+It’s a nice place to catch a show – even one you might otherwise have missed – as long as you can make it there & back.

 149 Westchester Avenue (between Pearl and Broad St.)